skellock/learn-kotlin/readme.md

 - [openjdk](http://openjdk.java.net) `1.8.0_181`
 - [just](https://github.com/casey/just) `0.3.12`

-# instructions
+# Instructions

-See the `readme.md` in each folder.
+See the `readme.md` in each directory.
+Typing `just` in a sub-project will show a list of possible commands.